TRENT-OS/sdk-resources/zcu102_sd_card/README.md

 ## Files

-These files represent the SD card setup that allows running a custom kernel image on the Xilinx ZCU102 (TRENTOS-M image in our case).
+These files represent the SD card setup that allows running a custom kernel image on the Xilinx ZCU102 (TRENTOS image in our case).
 The required files
 are:

 - Device-tree blobs available after building the repository here: